Correction fluid

-A correction fluid is an opaque, usually white fluid applied to paper to mask errors in text.
-Once dried, it can be handwritten or typed upon.
-It is typically packaged in small bottles, lids attached to brushes (or triangular pieces of foam) that dip into the fluid.
+A correction fluid (or correction liquid) is an opaque, usually white fluid applied to paper to mask errors in text.
+Once dried, it can be handwritten or handdrawn upon.
+It is typically packaged in small bottles, with lids attached to brushes (or triangular pieces of foam) that dip into the fluid.
 The brush applies the fluid to the paper.

 Before the invention of word processors, correction fluid greatly facilitated the production of typewritten documents.
 One of the first forms of correction fluid was invented in 1956 by American secretary Bette Nesmith Graham, founder of Liquid Paper.
 With the advent of colored paper stocks for office use, manufacturers began producing their fluids in various matching colors, particularly reds, blues and yellows.

 Composition

-The exact composition of correction fluid varies between manufacturers, but most fluids are composed of an opacifying agent, a solvent (or thinner) and an adulterant 'fragrance' to discourage abuse.
+The exact composition of correction fluid varies between manufacturers, but most fluids are composed of an opacifying agent, a solvent (or thinner) and an adulterant 'fragrance' to discourage abusive inhaling.
 The opacifying agent can be composed of a mixture of titanium dioxide, latex, and other polymer resins.

 Thinner originally contained toluene, which was banned due to its toxicity.
 Later, it contained 1,1,1-trichloroethane, a skin irritant now widely banned under the Montreal Protocol on Substances That Deplete the Ozone Layer, and then the slightly safer trichloroethylene.
 Thinners currently used with correction fluid include bromopropane.
 Because it contains organic solvents (volatile organic compounds), unused correction fluid thickens over time as volatile solvents escape into the air.
 It can become too thick to use, and sometimes completely solidifies.
 Therefore, some manufacturers also sell bottles of solvent as "thinner", a few drops of which will return the correction fluid to its original liquid state.
 To avoid the inconveniences of organic solvents (safety and availability), some brands of fluid are water-based.
-However, those have the disadvantages of a longer drying time, and incompatibility with some inks (which will soak through them).
+However, those have the disadvantages of a longer drying time, and incompatibility with some inks (which soak through).

-Abuse as an inhalant

-Organic solvents are psychoactive when sufficient amounts are inhaled.
-Such solvents are common inhalants for adolescents due, in part, to the fact that they are inexpensive in comparison to other recreational drugs.
-Use of correction fluid as an inhalant can cause the heart to beat rapidly and irregularly, which can cause death.
-An unpleasant smell is added to some brands in order to deter abusers.

-Companies have worked closely with authorities in order to ensure that all the warnings are duly mentioned on packaging (card and product labels) to inform parents and younger users of the risks associated with inhaling or drinking the fluid.

-India has imposed a ban on the retail sale of bottled nail polish remover and bottled correction fluid, but permits its sale in devices that provide a small amount of the chemical in a container that dispenses it in a controlled way.
-The Ministry of Education also banned its use in schools in 2017.
-The manufacturer is required to affix a warning regarding the possible adverse effects on health if the material is inhaled.